A Survey on LLM-as-a-Judge: Background and Method

 \subsubsection{\textbf{Selecting sentences}}

 In addition to selecting specific tokens and normalizing the output logits, the content extracted by LLM-as-a-Judge may also be a sentence or paragraph.
-As showed in Figure~\ref{fig:fig2_evaluation_pipeline}, agent for reasoning task~\citep{rap}, builds a reasoning tree by iteratively considering the most promising reasoning steps (actions, sub-questions) by LLM-as-a-Judge.
+As showed in Figure~\ref{fig:fig2_evaluation_pipeline}, agent for reasoning task~\citep{hao2023reasoning}, builds a reasoning tree by iteratively considering the most promising reasoning steps (actions, sub-questions) by LLM-as-a-Judge.

-After completing the three processes, we obtain the final evaluation.
-From input to output, these steps collectively form the LLM-as-a-Judge evaluation pipeline, as illustrated in Figure~\ref{fig:fig2_evaluation_pipeline}.
-This pipeline is commonly applied in three scenarios: LLM-as-a-Judge for LLMs, LLM-as-a-Judge for data, and LLM-as-a-Judge for agents.
+After completing the three processes, we obtain the final evaluation $\mathcal{E}$.
+From input to output, these steps collectively constitute the LLM-as-a-Judge evaluation pipeline, as illustrated in Figure~\ref{fig:fig2_evaluation_pipeline}.
+This pipeline is commonly applied in four scenarios: LLM-as-a-Judge for models, LLM-as-a-Judge for data, LLM-as-a-Judge for agents, and LLM-as-a-Judge for reasoning or thinking.